-- b.
+- 11. Payment of Vacation Leave Credits - a.
+An employee shall be paid for accrued vacation leave credits only upon termination after completing the probationary period and giving a two-week notice unless otherwise agreed upon by the City Manager. - b.
 An employee who is dismissed for cause shall not be entitled to payment of accrued vacation leave credits. - 12.
 Vacation leave may not be accumulated and must be taken during the twelve months following the month of accrual.
 If vacation leave is not taken during the twelve months following the month of accrual, and the maximum allowed for the accrual rate is reached, the employee shall not accrue any further vacation leave until the employee utilizes a part of the accrued time.
 (Example: Vacation leave earned in March must be used by the following March.
 This is a rolling 12-month time frame for vacation leave.)
 The employee will not be able to recapture the time not accrued due to being at maximum.
-If an employee uses a part of the accrue more than the maximum allowed for the accrual shall begin again.
+If an employee uses a part of the accrued time total, accrual shall begin again.
 The employee shall never accrue more than the maximum allowed for the accrual class they are in. - 13.
 Regular, Part-time employees shall accrue prorated vacation hours based on the number of hours worked. - 14.
 A Department Head and next ranking employee cannot take vacations at the same time. - 15.
 No more than three (3) Department Heads shall take vacations at the same time. - 16.
 An employee is responsible for keeping track of the accrual of vacation leave and using vacation in a manner which will allow the employee to use his or her vacation time.